8 Google Search Statistics That Prove Why You Need SEO

 Out of all the searches conducted around the world, over ¾ are conducted through Google.
 Other search engines, like Bing and Yahoo, simply can’t keep up.
 If people are searching for your business, they are more than likely doing it through Google.

 If you want to drive traffic to your site, you should focus your efforts on ranking well in Google search results for keywords related to your business.
 This ensures that people who are searching for your products or services can find your business, visit your website, and potentially become a customer.

-The number of people who use their cell phones to search for information is rapidly growing as.
+The number of people who use their cell phones to search for information is rapidly growing.
 As our culture becomes more tech-savvy, and an increasing number of people own smartphones, it makes sense that more users primarily search for information on mobile devices.

 This means that your site needs to be optimized for smartphones and other devices.
-Mobile users want search results that give them the information they need quickly and easily, whether it’s content that’s readable on their smaller screen, or your company’s phone number.
+Mobile users want search results that give them the information they need quickly and easily, whether it’s content that’s readable on their smaller screen or your company’s phone.